Dependence of Dust Formation on the Supernova Explosion: Methods

 \subsection{Core-Collapse Supernova Models}

 To model dust in CCSN ejecta we utilized a suite of 1D CCSN explosion models from \cite{fryer2018,andrews2020} covering a range of explosion energies ($10^{51} - 10^{53}\ \uerg$), progenitor star masses (15, 20, and 25 $\Msol$), and nucleosynthetic isotopic yields.
-These calculations used a 1-dimensional core-collapse supernova code~\citep{herant94,fryer99} which includes a gray flux-limited diffusion scheme following 3-neutrino flavors (electron, anti-electron, and $\mu$ plus $\tau$ neutrinos), a blend of equations of state to cover nuclear densities down to an ideal gas equation of state for low densities.
+These calculations used a 1-dimensional core-collapse supernova code~\citep{herant94,fryer99}, referred to as FR99 from here, which includes a gray flux-limited diffusion scheme following 3-neutrino flavors (electron, anti-electron, and $\mu$ plus $\tau$ neutrinos), a blend of equations of state to cover nuclear densities down to an ideal gas equation of state for low densities.
 Nuclear burning is included using a nuclear statistical equilibrium treatment at high temperatures and a small 17-isotope network at lower temperatures.
 Explosions are driven by injecting additional energy mixed into a pre-determined convective region.

 The total energy and nature of this injection (sudden energy source as expected from the convective engine versus a prolonged source produced by a magnetar or fallback accretion) are varied to produce a broad range of explosion properties.
-The suite of progenitor masses and explosion energies are listed in Table~\ref{tab:fryer-models}.
+The suite of progenitor masses and explosion energies are listed in Table~\ref{tab:fryer-models} with model name designations given.
 The velocity and composition of the ejecta depends both on the progenitor mass and its explosion energy.
 Figure \ref{fig:abund} shows an example of the initial compositions of two 15, 20, and 25 $M_{\odot}$ progenitor models.